techthiyanes/tutorials-5/t00_Overview/README.md

 ```

-**2. SkyPilot Clusters**
+**2. On-Demand Clusters**

-Runhouse can spin up and down boxes for you as needed using SkyPilot.
-When you
+Runhouse can spin up and down boxes for you as needed using (SkyPilot)[https://github.com/skypilot-org/skypilot].
-define a SkyPilot "cluster," you're primarily defining the configuration for us to spin
+When you define a SkyPilot "cluster," you're primarily defining the configuration for us to spin
 up the compute resources on-demand.
 When someone then calls a send or similar, we'll
 spin the box back up for you.
 You can also create these through the cluster factory constructor: